Ajanta & Ellora – An Odyssey Through Time

 An Odyssey Through Time

 Ajanta & Ellora Caves have always been recognized as the gems that represent Indian history.
 Carved out of rock in the mountains of Western India, these caves are a cultural masterpiece from ancient India.
 This UNESCO World Heritage Site is a collection of paintings, sculptures, and temples of Buddhist art, hence making them iconic Buddhist caves in India.
 These rock-cut cave temples aren’t just rich in history, but also boast of remarkable architectural and artistic qualities.
-I recently had the chance to visit this beautiful site, thanks to Gets Holidays.
+I recently had the chance to visit this beautiful site, thanks to GeTS Holidays.

 Given the similarity in the elegant craftsmanship and the harmonious setting all around, one can easily assume that both these caves were etched during the same time period.
 Alas, no!
 They were constructed during different time periods, incorporating even varied religious elements.